skip-mev/connect/oracle/config/README.md

 ## UpdateInterval

-This field is utilized to set the interval at which the oracle will aggregate price feeds from price providers.
+This field is utilized to set the interval at which the side-car will aggregate price feeds from price providers.

 ## MaxPriceAge

 This field is utilized to set the maximum age of a price that the oracle will consider when aggregating prices.
-If a price is older than this value, the oracle will not consider it when aggregating prices.
+If a price is older than this value, the side-car will not consider it when aggregating prices.

 ## Providers